Visually Tracking Your Goals to Stay Aligned in 2026

 When we map out the year, this is our roadmap of where we want to go in the upcoming new year it allows you to focus on the big picture.

-Creating your roadmap for the full year allows you to schedule important events and commitments around your life when you block out vacation days.
+Creating your full-year roadmap lets you schedule important events and commitments around your life by blocking out vacation days.

 When you map out the year, you begin to understand your time bank—knowing what you can take on and still allowing yourself three-day weekends and spending time with your kids during the summer.